-"Out of you shall come forth" does not mean that the Messiah will be born in Bethlehem, as the fathers of Christianity misinterpreted, but that he will descend from David, who was born there.
+"Out of you shall come forth" does not mean that the Messiah will be born in Bethlehem, as missionaries misinterpret, but that he will descend from David, who was born there.

-"His origins are from of old, from ancient days"-This denotes the great time span from David, who lived 2,900 years ago, until the Messiah comes.
+"His origins are from of old, from ancient days This denotes the great time span from David, who lived 2,900 years ago, until the Messiah will come.

 Before she was in labor, she gave birth; before her pain came, she had delivered a son.
 Who has heard of such a thing?
 Who has seen such things?
 Shall a land be born in one day?
 Shall a nation be brought forth at once?
 [Yet] as soon as Zion was in labor, she brought forth her children.

-"...then the rest of his brethren shall return with the children of Israel"-The tribe of Judah, to which both David and the Messiah belong, will return to the Holy Land along with the ten lost tribes of Israel (see glossary).
+"then the rest of his brethren shall return with the children of Israel".
+The tribe of Judah, to which both David and the Messiah belong, will return to the Holy Land along with the Ten Tribes of Israel (see glossary).
 Compare:

 And the children of Judah and the children of Israel shall be gathered together and appoint themselves one head, and they shall go up out of the land, for great shall be the day of Jezreel.

 The tribe of Judah could not have returned to the Holy Land in Jesus' lifetime because they were already living there.
-They were exiled among the nations forty--one years after his death, when the Romans destroyed the Temple.
+They were exiled among the nations about 37 years after his death, when the Romans destroyed the Temple.

-Nonetheless, the New Testament says Jesus is the Messiah referred to in our passage under discussion:
+Nonetheless, the New Testament says Jesus is being foretold in our passage under discussion:

 However, once again, the New Testament contradicts itself, for it also has Jesus born in the Galilee, the northern section of Israel, whereas Bethlehem is in the south!